dagfs/pure-spa/readme.md

 # Vanilla SPA

-Back when I started studing IT, I figured I wanted to create a Single Page Application(SPA).
+Back when I started studying IT, I figured I wanted to create a Single Page Application(SPA).
 I knew some HTML, css and JavaScript, and that was enough to get something up and running.

 Fast forward a few years and the desire to go back to an approach relying less on frameworks and libraries arises again.
 It is so easy to add React, Vue, or Angular, to something that might not need it.
-It can also be nice to be reminded of what problems these fremeworks solves for us and how they limit us.
+It is also nice to be reminded of what these frameworks solves for us and how they limit us.

-**What do we need to create a SPA?**
+Lets look at how we can create a simple SPA:

-- We need some way of knowing what content to show, preferable in a way that allowes a user to link to the correct content.

 ## Templates